 Expansion of Casa K’inich: Unique in the Maya world, the Casa K’inich has been lauded by articles in many international magazines and newspapers and has garnered attention from the directors of the World Bank.
 Casa K’inich was expanded to three times its original size and re-inaugurated on March 25, 2008 in Fuerte Cabanas, a rescued refurbished building overlooking the Village of Copan.
 It is open six days a week Tuesday through Sunday from 8 a.m. until noon and 1 p.m. until 5 p.m..
 Special tours can be arranged by calling 504.2651.4105 or 504.2651.4103 in Copan Ruinas or emailing email@example.com.
 Entrance is free to all children under the age of 18 and adults pay L20 ($1.25).

 Ancient Maya Demonstration Garden: Offering an additional, intriguing, Maya-related experience for Copan’s 160,000 annual visitors, a demonstration garden provides tourists with the opportunity to see what the ancient Maya grew, and learn about ancient American cuisine, foods and plants.
 Additionally, the innovative garden serves regional subsistence farmers, by offering experiential classes in seed diversity, nutrition, and ancient and modern organic agricultural techniques.

 Copan Nature Trails: Winding through the Copan Valley, nature trails include outlying, rarely-visited Maya stelae, (carved stone monuments) as well as commentaries from leading biologists about unique regional plants, mammals, butterflies and birds.
-We have funded initial plans for the maps, signs, and guidebooks, but need funds for implementation and training for local guides.
+We have funded initial plans for the maps, signs, and guidebooks.

 |Casa K’inich Childrens Learning Center is housed in Fuerte Cabañas overlooking Copan.|